Blues: Pre-war blues

-As the recording industry grew, country blues performers like Bo Carter, Jimmie Rodgers, Blind Lemon Jefferson, Lonnie Johnson, Tampa Red and Blind Blake became more popular in the African American community.
+As the recording industry grew, country blues performers like Bo Carter, Jimmie Rodgers, Blind Lemon Jefferson, Lonnie Johnson, Tampa Red, and Blind Blake became more popular in the African-American community.
 Kentucky-born Sylvester Weaver was in 1923 the first to record the slide guitar style, in which a guitar is fretted with a knife blade or the sawed-off neck of a bottle.
 The slide guitar became an important part of the Delta blues.
 The first blues recordings from the 1920s are categorized as a traditional, rural country blues and a more polished city or urban blues.

 Country blues performers often improvised, either without accompaniment or with only a banjo or guitar.
 Regional styles of country blues varied widely in the early 20th century.
 The (Mississippi) Delta blues was a rootsy sparse style with passionate vocals accompanied by slide guitar.
 The little-recorded Robert Johnson combined elements of urban and rural blues.
 In addition to Robert Johnson, influential performers of this style included his predecessors Charley Patton and Son House.
 Singers such as Blind Willie McTell and Blind Boy Fuller performed in the southeastern "delicate and lyrical" Piedmont blues tradition, which used an elaborate ragtime-based fingerpicking guitar technique.
 Georgia also had an early slide tradition, with Curley Weaver, Tampa Red, "Barbecue Bob" Hicks and James "Kokomo" Arnold as representatives of this style.

 The lively Memphis blues style, which developed in the 1920s and 1930s near Memphis, Tennessee, was influenced by jug bands such as the Memphis Jug Band or the Gus Cannon's Jug Stompers.
-Performers such as Frank Stokes, Sleepy John Estes, Robert Wilkins, Joe McCoy, Casey Bill Weldon and Memphis Minnie used a variety of unusual instruments such as washboard, fiddle, kazoo or mandolin.
+Performers such as Frank Stokes, Sleepy John Estes, Robert Wilkins, Kansas Joe McCoy, Casey Bill Weldon, and Memphis Minnie used a variety of unusual instruments such as washboard, fiddle, kazoo or mandolin.
 Memphis Minnie was famous for her virtuoso guitar style.
 Pianist Memphis Slim began his career in Memphis, but his distinct style was smoother and had some swing elements.
 Many blues musicians based in Memphis moved to Chicago in the late 1930s or early 1940s and became part of the urban blues movement.